Portfolio · Edition 2026

 FAST-funded PhD at the Faculty of ITEE, supervised by Nirnaya Tripathi.
 The research question: how do you make adaptive AI in clinical decision support trustworthy enough to actually deploy, and how do you prove it?

-• Paper I (accepted): a systematic review of self-adaptive AI in medical software, mapping where the field stands and where the engineering gaps are.
+• Paper I (Best Paper Award, NCDHWS26 · Springer Nature): a systematic review of self-adaptive AI in medical software, mapping where the field stands and where the engineering gaps are.

-• Paper II (accepted): a safety-constrained architecture with a Constraint Layer over the MAPE-K loop: four mechanisms that keep adaptation within safe bounds, evaluated with clinical stakeholders (n=7).
+• Paper II (published, NCDHWS26 · Springer Nature): a safety-constrained architecture with a Constraint Layer over the MAPE-K loop: four mechanisms that keep adaptation within safe bounds, evaluated with clinical stakeholders (n=7).

 • Paper III (in progress): building and simulating the prototype under concept drift and adversarial conditions to stress-test the constraint mechanisms against an unconstrained baseline.